pjbiggs/SING_aotearoa_2019/README.md

 system(paste("/Users/bioinformatics/Applications/samtools/samtools mpileup -B -d 1000 -f", refSeq, BamSort1, ">", inPileUp))
 ```

+There's lots here, which is why you have this is a file.

 But wait, it's not that easy.
 We have left out the most important bit, and that is that you have to edit the code to work on your samples.
 As written the code will not work!
 In lines 15 to 21, there are 7 lines of code to edit:

 1. Simply replace the value "XXXX" with the value in the 'sample' in the table above.
 2. Save the file with a different name.
 3. As described above, run the code line by line.
 Allow time for things to happen (some are quick, ome not so).

 Ok, looking at the code, what does it say?
 Please do not worry too much about the detail, if you can edit the code and get a resulting mapping file that is great, as we can then go on to the next bit.
+However, in brief:

-### A simple analysis of SNPs of interest
+### A simple analysis of some SNPs of interest

-This is the heart of what we are doing here, looking at individual regions of the chloroplast at really high resolution.
+This is the heart of what we are doing in the session, looking at individual regions of the chloroplast at really high resolution.

 We have 10 SNPs, of which 3 have been amplified this morning.
-We shall have a look at one of them.
-We know the location of the SNP's, so how do we analyse the region?
+We shall have a look at some of them now.
+We know the location of the SNPs, so how do we analyse the region?
 We have to load some of these packages to allow the software to perform certain functions for us:

 ```
+# we shall load some libraries

 library("GenomicRanges")
 library("GenomicAlignments")
 ```

-We are going to look at the variable called "Bamsort1".
+We are going to look at the variable called "BamSort1" that is our Bam file.
 Let's just check it out to see how well our reads mapped to it:

 ```
+# we shall perform a quick summary analysis on our mapped Bam file

 idxstatsBam(BamSort1, index=BamSort1In)
 ```

 We can see now that we have 250,000 reads that have mapped to the reference NC_014570, and there are 0 reads unmapped.
 Is that what you see for your sample?

-Now we are going to look at 5 regions of the chloroplast genome where we know there are SNPs that help us locate our samples. **Because mapping causes slight variations in the way the bases are mapped, we have to look at a region and then sequence within that.**  The following table shows 5 regions for us to look at.
-Again, using these regions in the code below, as well as the supplied DNA sequence, please make a note of the DNA base that is the 4th one after the sequence supplied in the table below:
+Now we are going to look at 5 regions of the chloroplast genome where we know there are SNPs that help us locate our samples.
+Please be aware there are many other SNPS beyond these 5 we are interested in.  **Because mapping causes slight variations in the way the bases are mapped, we have to look at a region and then sequence within that.**  The following table shows 5 regions for us to look at.
+Again, using these regions in the code below, as well as the supplied DNA sequence, please make a note of the DNA base that is the 4th one after the sequence supplied in the table below, as that is our DNA base of interest:

 | Marker name    | Primer sequence    |  Specificity  | Allele targeted | Reference | start | end   |
 |----------------|--------------------|:-------------:|:---------------:|:---------:|-------|-------|